The Welfare Reform Act represents the biggest change to the welfare benefit system for the past 60 years. It aims to:

 Benefit Cap changes

-From November 2016 the DWP are introducing the new Benefit Cap which may affect the amount of benefit you and your household are entitled to.
+From November 2016 the DWP introduced the new Benefit Cap which may affect the amount of benefit you and your household are entitled to.

-The Government are lowering the cap from £500 per week to £385 per week for couples or single parents whose children live with them and from £350 per week to £258 per week for single people without children.
+The Government have lowered the cap from £500 per week to £385 per week for couples or single parents whose children live with them and from £350 per week to £258 per week for single people without children.

 The Department for Work and Pensions will work with the Council to ensure that households who may be impacted are informed of the changes and advised of the support available to help them.